Khushalsarode/SkyScribe-Weather-Forecast-clitool/Readme.md

 ## Contact

-For any questions, concerns, or feedback, please reach out

- to the project
+For any questions, concerns, or feedback, please reach out to the project team at khushalsarode

- team at skyscribe@example.com.

 ---

 Thank you for your interest in SkyScribe!
 We hope you find it useful for all your weather forecasting needs.